Vestorly/ember-cli-deploy-versioning/README.md

   // The message to annotate the tag with. %FV is replaced with formatted version
   // and %V is replaced with raw version.

+  gitCommitMessage: '%FV [ci skip]'
+  // The commit message to use when committing the versioned files.

   versioner: 'json'
   //  The default fn is a json versioner that reads/writes a top level "version" key.
   //